 A hay tedder is used to spread and fluff hay in a uniform swath after a windrower, mower-conditioner, rake, or some other type of equipment has created a windrow.
+Speedy dydown are equivalent to high-quality hay.
+Hay Tedders allow equal distribution for all different types of conditions, largely thanks to flotation tires that help with smooth operation over irregular land.
+Tine height adjustments also allow operators to match their implements to crop conditions.
+If wheel rakes are used to collect hay into windrows, hay tedders exist purely to undo that work.
+A hay tedder is used to spread the hay out so it can dry more quickly.
 The hay tedding process allows producers to reduce the dry down time and is especially useful for those that live in wet or humid areas, as it allows them to complete the hay baling process faster.

 When the hay tedder is in use, it feeds the crop into pairs of spinning rotor teeth.
 Operators should angle the rotors at an upward angle to lift the crop off the ground and float it to the surface.